 Iron Fist isn’t your usual dark, brooding superhero.

-During an interview at the JW Marriott in New York, I asked Finn Jones what sets Iron Fist apart from other superheroes… and it’s apparently his child-like qualities.
+During an interview in New York, we asked Finn Jones what sets Iron Fist apart from other superheroes… and it’s apparently his child-like qualities.

 “It’s really nice to play a superhero that’s optimistic and vulnerable and naïve,” he revealed.
 “You never see that.
 You never see that in superheroes, or even in television where you see just someone being honest and open and they’re not hiding behind false, macho masculinity, especially in superheroes.
 You actually see Danny’s inner strength, which is his soft side and his vulnerability.”